gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Very early versions of the `cpp-lib` and `cpp-exe` plugins had rudimentary support for publishing and resolving native components.
 This support was never fully functional, and has now been completely removed in preparation for full support in the upcoming releases.

-### Changes to incubating language base plugin
+### Changes to the incubating `LanguageBasePlugin`

+The `LanguageBasePlugin` serves as a basis for the new component-based native and java language plugin suites.
+As part of ongoing work in these domains, major changes have been made to this base plugin.

+#### Domain model reorganisation

+- Renamed ProjectComponent -> ComponentSpec
+- Renamed ProjectComponentContainer -> ComponentSpecContainer
+- Renamed ComponentSpecIdentifier -> NamedProjectComponentIdentifier
+- Renamed ProjectBinary -> BinarySpec

+#### Renamed `projectComponents` container to `componentSpecs`

-The `projectComponents` container was renamed to `componentSpecs`.
+The `projectComponents` container extension has been renamed to `componentSpecs`.
+This container is now added by the `ComponentModelBasePlugin` and not by the `LanguageBasePlugin`.
-We extracted the creation of the `componentSpecs` container and the LanguageRegistry `languages` out of `LanguageBasePlugin` into `ComponentModelBasePlugin`.

-#### Default creation of SourceSets
+#### Creation of default `LanguageSourceSet` instances

+In previous Gradle versions each language plugin applied triggered the automatic creation of a `LanguageSourceSet` for each FunctionalSourceSet in the project.
+With Gradle 2.1, this has been changed to that only languages appropriate to the respective component are added to the `FunctionalSourceSet`.

-Each declared component in the build creates an according functional source set in the build tight to the component.
+To facilitate this change, a functional source set is created for each declared component in the build at the point of constructing the component.

+Consider the example:

+    apply plugin: 'cpp'
+    apply plugin: 'java-lang'

     executables {
         main
     }

-Creates a native executable component and will also create a functional sourceset named `main`.

-In prior Gradle versions each language registered in the LanguageRegistry caused the creation of an according default language sourceset for each
-FunctionalSourceSet in the project.
-With Gradle 2.1 LanguageSourceSets are created only for sourceSets coupled to a component.
-The component knows it's relevant LanguageSourceSets.

-For the native executable component declared above for example there will be no default java sourceSet as it's a native component.
+This example defines a `NativeExecutable` component named 'main' and will also create the `FunctionalSourceSet` 'sources.main'.
+A `CppSourceSet` 'cpp' will be added to 'sources.main', but no `JavaSourceSet` will be added because this language is not applicable to a `NativeExecutable`.

-Vice versa the following component declaration of a jvm library named `myLib` will not cause the creation of a `c` or `cpp` sourceSet for `myLib` when the `C` and `CPP` plugin is applied.
+Similarly, when a jvm library is defined no `c` or `cpp` source sets will be created, even when the `c` and `cpp` language plugins are applied.

-    jvm {
-        libraries {
-            myLib
-        }
-    }

-If a sourceSet of a component needs further configuration it is currently necessary to put this configuration (using the `sources` DSL _after_ the component declaration:
+If the source sets of a component require further configuration, it is necessary to place this configuration _after_ the declaration of the component:

     executables {
         main